ml-energy/zeus/docs/overview/index.md

   <figcaption>Potential energy savings on an NVIDIA V100 GPU.</figcaption>
 </figure>

+The baseline dotted line uses the default batch size from the model's publication and the default (maximum) GPU power limit.
 It can be seen that choosing the best batch size and power limit can lead to large energy savings.